Promotion and Tenure Guidelines

 Describe carefully how the quality of your teaching has been evaluated (e.g., student evaluation of teaching, peer review, departmental surveys of former students) and how you have used these multiple measures of evaluation to improve the quality of instruction.

-A summary of the completed evaluation forms for classes evaluated by students should be provided.
-Indicate how the evaluations were administered.
-If the completed evaluation forms contain written comments, a summary, in typed form, should include examples of the full range of those comments.
-The summary for each course evaluations should specify the course number, title, and date.
+A report of the completed evaluation forms for classes evaluated by students should be provided.
+Indicate, at a minimum, a summary of responses from the six university wide common questions.
+The summary for each course evaluation should specify the course number, title, date, and response rate for the evaluations.

-Other evaluations of teaching, such as exit interviews; critiques of syllabi; self-evaluations; reports or evaluations by service-learning, interdisciplinary, study abroad, or assessment partners, or letters from former students solicited by the chair/program director, may be included.
+Other evaluations of teaching, such as peer evaluations; exit interviews; critiques of syllabi; self-evaluations; reports or evaluations by service-learning, interdisciplinary, study abroad, or assessment partners; or letters from former students solicited by the chair/program director, may be included.

 3. Awards and formal recognition for teaching